 6. All that glitters is not gold.

 The usual meaning of this expression is that not everything that looks precious and genuine turns out to be so.
 I’ve come up with a new meaning for it.
-Look at the joy on Julia Mancuso’s face.
+Julia Mancuso had a moment of great joy at these Olympics.
 Did she win a Gold medal?
 No. She won a Bronze in Women’s Skiing Super Combined—a Bronze medal that, clearly, in her eyes glitters like gold.
 I love that she’s thrilled to have come in third.
 A good life lesson for all of us, Julia.

 7. Letting go of preferences can enhance your enjoyment of life.